A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Extrapolated form

-For simplicity, we wish to extend update rules \eqref{labeladc}, \eqref{labelade}, and \eqref{labeladg} to the first iteration $k = 0$.
+For simplicity, we wish to extend the update rules from Propositions \ref{labelaeg} and \ref{labelaem} to the first iteration $k = 0$.
 The missing parameters follow naturally from this extension.
-First, $t_0$ can be obtained by setting $k = 0$ in \eqref{labelade} as
+First, $t_0$ can be obtained by setting $k = 0$ in \eqref{labelaen} as

 Next, we introduce a ``phantom iteration'' $k = -1$ with the main iterate as the only state parameter.
-We set $x_{-1} \cmdaab x_0$ so that \emph{any} value of $\beta_0$ will satisfy \eqref{labeladc}.
-For brevity, we obtain $\beta_0$ from expression \eqref{labeladg} with $k = 0$.
-We do not define $a_0$.
-Instead, extrapolation factors $b_k$ and $b'_k$ from \eqref{labelacz} and \eqref{labeladb} can be computed when $k = 0$ by replacing $A_0 / a_0$ with $t_0$ expression \eqref{labeladh}.
+We set $x_{-1} \operatorname{\overset{def}{=}} x_0$ so that \emph{any} value of $\beta_0$ will satisfy Proposition~\ref{labelaeg}.
+For brevity, we choose to obtain $\beta_0$ from expression \eqref{labelaep} with $k = 0$.

-Thus, with initialization \eqref{labeladh} and recursion \eqref{labelade}, we have completely defined the vertex extrapolation factor sequence $\{t_k\}_{k \geq 0}$, and derived from it the auxiliary extrapolation factor expression \eqref{labeladg}.
-Now, we do not need to maintain weight sequences $\{a_k\}_{k \geq 1}$ and $\{A_k\}_{k \geq 0}$.
-We simplify generalized ACGM further by noting that, to produce the auxiliary point, extrapolation rule \eqref{labeladc} depends on three vector parameters.
-However, it is not necessary to store both $\vec{z}_k$ and $\vec{x}_{k - 1}$ across iterations.
-To address applications where memory is limited, we only maintain the difference term $\vec{d}_k$, given by
+Thus, with the initialization in \eqref{labelaeu} and the recursion in \eqref{labelaen}, we have completely defined the vertex extrapolation factor sequence $\{t_k\}_{k \geq 0}$, and derived from it the auxiliary extrapolation factor expression in \eqref{labelaep}.
+Now, we no longer need to maintain weight sequences $\{a_k\}_{k \geq 1}$ and $\{A_k\}_{k \geq 0}$.
+We simplify our generalized ACGM further by noting that, to produce the auxiliary point, the extrapolation rule in Proposition~\ref{labelaeg} depends on three vector parameters.
+However, it is not necessary to store both $\bm{z}_k$ and $\bm{x}_{k - 1}$ across iterations.
+To address applications where memory is limited, we only maintain the difference term $\bm{d}_k$, given by